 The term "Teacup" refers to the SIZE of the pig, NOT the type of pig!
 We have compiled many articles from all around the world in the hopes that you will judge for yourself as to the validity of all these breeders claims!
 Remember two things...
-Potbelly Pigs ARE miniature pigs!
-They are very miniature compared to a farm pig!
+First, Potbelly Pigs ARE miniature pigs!
+The term "miniature" was coined when they were first imported so people could picture their size compared to a farm pig!
 Second, breeders just want your money... they guarantee their small size banking on the fact that either you will be too attached to it by the time it grows too large or you won't want to or have the money to ship a pig that large back to the breeder on your own dime!

 We frequently get asked why this website?
 This website is a National and International collaboration of pig rescues, sanctuaries and owners that got "conned"!
 If everyone bought a pig and cared for it as a committed human should, there would be no need for rescues and sanctuaries worldwide!

 So for the people who email asking "why do we care"?
 Just look at the thousands of pigs abandoned because they bought a tiny little "teacup" pig hoping it would not grow bigger than a teacup poodle!
 If every buyer would send the pig back to the breeder and not to our rescues and sanctuaries, we may not care, but unfortunately, we are always the ones to pick up the pieces!
 Do the abandoners donate $1000 - $5000 for us to take care of placing their pigs, NO!
 That's why we care... do people think about the costs the rescues take on?
 NO!
 So yes, WE CARE!

 How about a Teacup Bear?